briancmorris/Security-Web-Attacks/README.md

 ### Vulnerability:
 The author of the webpage has hidden the flag behind a password, but has not hidden the script that generates the flag.
 ### Description:
 I inspected the HTML elements by opening Chrome's webtools (F12) and clicked the elements tab.
 By examining the body tag, and then the script tag, I could see the JavaScript that generates the flag's value.
 At the end of the script, I observed that flag is set to the value of cflag.
 This means that if I can determine the generated cflag, I know what the flag is.
 By examining the JavaScript, I saw that the string obf is split into an array of substrings by using the delimiter "_".
 The script then calls the JavaScript function: String.fromCharCode() for each value in the array.
-By looking at the documentation of String.fromCharCode(), we know that the function converts the given string to an ASCII character.
-By converting each of the ASCII codes stored in obf, we get the result: flag{j4v45cr1p7_15_7h3_fu7ur3}
+By looking at the documentation of String.fromCharCode(), I learned that the function converts the given string to an ASCII character.
+By converting each of the ASCII codes stored in obf, I got the result: flag{j4v45cr1p7_15_7h3_fu7ur3}

 The documentation for the function String.fromCharCode() can be found here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCharCode